fdabl/knitr-jekyll/output/index.md

 ---

 # Peer-reviewed articles
+Jakob, L., Garcia-Garzon, E., Jarke, H., & **Dablander, F.** (in preparation).
+The Science behind the
+Magic: The Relation of Harry Potter Sorting Hat Quiz to Measures of Values and Personality

+Brecht, K., Jakob, L., **Dablander, F.**, & Clayton, N. (in preparation).
+Does Theory of Mind rely on Specialized Mechanisms?
+A Registered Replication of Cohen et al. (2015)

 Marsman, M., Waldorp, L., **Dablander, F.**, & Wagenmakers, E.-J. (submitted).
-Bayesian Estimation of Explained Variance in ANOVA Designs. *Scandinavian Journal of Statistics*
+Bayesian Estimation of Explained Variance in ANOVA Designs.

 Etz, A., Gronau, Q. F., **Dablander, F.**, Edelsbrunner, P. A., & Baribault, B. (accepted).
 How to become a Bayesian in eight easy steps: An annotated reading list. *Psychonomic Bulletin and Review*. [[pdf]](https://osf.io/8wkpd/)